-Who could have imagined, that our ever-running world would come to a halt?
+Who could have imagined, that our ever-running world could ever come to a halt?

 A silence that our earth, rivers, the sky, birds, animal, us thought was never possible.
 Someone, an invisible one, invading our lives, to that point he made a mockery of our system, of our inventions, what ever we created, nothing came to our rescue but age old virtues like resilience, patience and may be prayer.
 Today we are afraid and vulnerable to even step out of our homes freely.
 For sometime at least, nothing is going to be like the world we had.